 The financial projections contained within the draft LTFP, provide an indication of the Council's direction and financial capacity, rather than predicting the future financial performance and position of the Council.
-The LTFP should be viewed as a guide to future actions or opportunities, which encourages the Council to consider the future impact of its decisions which are made, on the Council's long-term and on-going financial sustainability.
-To this end, reference should be made each year to the LTFP when preparing the Annual Business Plan and Annual Budget, to ensure that the broad financial outcomes which the Council has set and agreed upon are continuing to be achieved.
+The LTFP should be viewed as a guide to future actions or opportunities, which encourages the Council to consider the future impact of its decisions in respect to the Council's long-term and on-going financial sustainability.
+To this end, reference should be made each year to the LTFP when preparing the Annual Business Plan and Annual Budget, to ensure that the broad financial outcomes which the Council has set and agreed upon in the LTFP are continuing to be achieved.